maxzheng/great-life-guide/double.md

 [Bill Gates and many other successful CEOs read daily and often](https://www.blinkist.com/magazine/posts/most-ceos-read-60-books-per-year).
 Bill reads 50 books a year.
 Elon Musk learned to build rockets by reading books.
-Warren Buffet reads 500 pages every day.
+Warren Buffett reads 500 pages every day.
 In the book [Change Your Habits, Change Your
 Life](https://amzn.to/2ZWBPYs), which has strategies that transformed 177 average people into self-made millionaires, it found that 88% of financially successful people read at least 30 mins per day.